James McClean: Republic of Ireland

 McClean's success in the Premier League saw increasing calls for Giovanni Trapattoni to select him for the Republic of Ireland, with Sunderland manager Martin O'Neill saying after McClean's winning goal at Stoke: "I think he's more than capable of going to Euro 2012 ...
 Hopefully he's making such an impact he'll be watched by someone in the Ireland camp, even if it's not Trapattoni.
 They couldn't fail to be impressed."
 McClean received international clearance to play for the Republic of Ireland on 9 February.
-However, he was not included in the squad for the match against the Czech Republic which was announced the next day, though he was added to the squad on 20 February after success against Arsenal in the FA Cup Fifth Round Proper.
+However, he was not included in the squad for the match against the Czech Republic which was announced the next day, though he was added to the squad on 20 February after success against Arsenal in the FA Cup fifth round proper.

 McClean made his international debut on 29 February 2012, coming on in the 78th minute for Aiden McGeady in a friendly against the Czech Republic at the Aviva Stadium.
-On 7 May 2012, manager Giovanni Trapattoni confirmed that McClean was part of the Irish UEFA Euro 2012 squad.
+On 7 May 2012, manager Giovanni Trapattoni confirmed that McClean was part of the Republic of Ireland UEFA Euro 2012 squad.
 He then received sectarian abuse and death threats via Twitter.
 McClean was quoted saying, "You are looking around as a Catholic and seeing all the Union Jacks and listening to the fans' songs and I just didn't feel at home at all."
 On 26 May 2012, McClean made his first senior international start against Bosnia and Herzegovina in the final home friendly ahead of UEFA Euro 2012, playing on the left flank.

-On 10 June 2012, the date of Ireland's first UEFA Euro 2012 match in Poland, McClean was left on the bench; the game ended in a 3–1 defeat to Croatia.
-Two days before Ireland's next match on 14 June 2012, Ireland manager Trapattoni hinted that McClean would not feature in that game against world champions Spain.
-After much public urging for Trapattoni to make use of McClean's talents to recover Ireland's progress in the European Championship, Trapattoni claimed that "His time would come in the future".
-However, on 14 June 2012, McClean appeared as a substitute against Spain, coming on in the 76th minute in Gdańsk, Poland.
+At UEFA Euro 2012 Poland, McClean was left on the bench for the first game, a 3–1 defeat to Croatia.
+Republic of Ireland manager Trapattoni hinted that McClean would not feature in the next game against world and European champions Spain.
+After much public urging for him to make use of McClean's talents to recover the Republic's progress in the European Championship, Trapattoni claimed that "His time would come in the future".
+McClean appeared as a substitute against Spain, coming on in the 76th minute in Gdańsk.